piratfm/eti-tools/README.md

     usage: ./ts2na [-p pid] [-s offset] [-i <inputfile>] [-o <outputfile>]

 The output stream will be raw pid content.
+If negative offset is setted, then "pid" field will be used as part of the ETI stream.

-eti_na2ni
+ETI na2ni
 ===============
-eti_na2ni - is ETI-NA to ETI-NI converter.
+na2ni - is ETI-NA to ETI-NI converter.
 This tool automatically detects E1-sync bits in bitstream and inversion flag.
-Also it extracts ETI-LI content of the stream and incapsulate it into ETI-NA frames.
+Also it extracts ETI-LI content of the stream and incapsulate it into ETI-NI frames.
 It is possible to disable Reed-Solomon error correction, then conversion speed will be dramatically increased.

-    usage: ./eti_na2ni [--no-fec] [-i <inputfile>] [-o <outputfile>]
+    usage: ./na2ni [--no-fec] [-i <inputfile>] [-o <outputfile>]

 The output stream will be 6144-bytes aligned raw ETI-NI stream.

-eti_ni2http
+ETI ni2http
 ===============
-eti_ni2http - is ETI-NI to http converter.
+ni2http - is ETI-NI to http converter.
 This tool converts eti-stream to mp2 and relay it to icecast2 server.

-    usage: ./eti_ni2http [--list] [--delay] [-i <inputfile>] [-c <config_file>]
+    usage: ./ni2http [--list] [--delay] [-i <inputfile>] [-c <config_file>]

 Use "--list" option to find SID's and station names of the streams inside ETI.
 The "--delay" option have to be used when you are doing offline-relaying (from the file, not from the stream).
 So in that case application will wait 24ms after each eti frame, to make pseudo-realtime streaming.

-The application also parses FIC for auto-detecting of station name and X-PAD for setting current song titles.
+The application also parses FIC for auto-detecting of station name and X-PAD of DAB and DAB+ for setting current song titles.

 Config sample: